 When students do not meet the language requirement, they may be given provisional admission and may complete their required foreign language course work while enrolled in the MA program.
 The language requirement must be fulfilled before applying for graduation.
-International students must score 550 (213 on the computer-based exam) or higher on the TOEFL; Or a score of 6.5 on the IELTS.
+International students must achieve a minimum TOEFL score of 550 (79 on the Internet-based test or 213 on the computer-based exam); or a minimum score of 6.5 on the IELTS.
 In some instances, a Test of Written English (TWE) score may also be required.
 Admission to the M.A. program may be restricted if a student possesses a bachelor’s degree from a non-accredited or foreign institution.

 Requirements for the Degree

 12 courses/36 hours of course work; Cumulative 3.0 GPA in Linguistics courses with no more than 2 grades of C; successful completion and oral defense of a Linguistics Capstone course or Thesis.